doubleotoo/snipit/README.md

 *	 <b>Live Collaboration</b>

-	 Using the power of tornado, we made it easy to collaborate with other people on a snippet in real time.
+	 Using the power of [Tornado](http://www.tornadoweb.org/), we made it easy to collaborate in real time on a snippet.

 *	 <b>Memorable URL's</b>